IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Configuring Manager Dashboard

 The statistics that show up on the manager are configurable from the roles settings.
 To change the dashboard for a role, click on the **Settings** tab and click on **Roles**.
-Scroll down to the **Dashboards** section and here you can add or remove modules.
+Scroll down to the **Dashboards** section and here you can add or remove the statistics.

 The added statistics are as follows: